linrongbin16/fzfx.nvim/REFERENCES.md

 ## Module [`fzfx.helper`](https://github.com/linrongbin16/fzfx.nvim/lua/fzfx/helper)

 The `fzfx.helper` module provide line-oriented helpers for parsing and rendering queries/lines required in all scenarios.

-Since a search command is actually all about the lines in (both left and right side of) fzf binary: generate lines, preview lines, invoke callbacks on selected lines, etc.
+?> Since a search command is actually all about the lines in (both left and right side of) the fzf binary: generate lines, preview lines, invoke callbacks on selected lines, etc.

 ### [fzfx.helper.parsers](/lua/fzfx/helper/parsers.lua)